Adam Gates: The Spent Poets (1989–1993)

 While intermittently writing music with keyboardist John Berg (who briefly played in Monkey Rhythm) Gates started working with multi-instrumentalist Matt Winegar (who came to Gates' attention after being recommended by his friend Les Claypool).
 Gates and Winegar developed a fruitful working relationship, which had them sequestered away in Winegar's Fremont, California home for months, recording on a primitive TASCAM 388.
 The musical pair slowly developed their melodic pop style while amassing a large collection of original songs.
 With the help of Matt Wallace, the duo (with keyboardist Berg) secured a publishing deal with publishing giant Peermusic.

 While still tentatively using the name Monkey Rhythm, Gates, Berg and Winegar created a live band (with drummer Michael Urbano and bassist, and old friend, Derek Greenberg).
 The band soon generated interest from various labels until signing with Geffen Records.
 The band soon after changed their name to The Spent Poets.

 The Spent Poets recorded their debut album for Geffen and then toured nationally with the band Live.

 Soon after, members John Berg and Michael Urbano left the band, leaving the core trio of Gates, Winegar and Greenberg to record their sophomore effort "Steve" for Geffen.
 With their relationship with Geffen waning, the second album was never officially released besides a promotional CD (GEF-24610).
 This promotional release of "Steve" was used to create illegal copies which are routinely traded on the Internet and is considered by the band as their best effort.

 The Filthy Ape (1995–2000)

-With his interest in electronic music growing, Gates released multiple albums under the name No Force Field with friends Brian "Brain" Mantia and Larry "Ler" LaLonde.
+With his interest in electronic music growing, Gates released multiple albums under the name No Force Field with friends Bryan "Brain" Mantia and Larry "Ler" LaLonde.
 Gates also worked with Turntablist DJ DISK on various 12-inch releases (including The Filthy Ape vs PhonophsychDISK and DJ Chop Chop).